cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 **June 20**
 - working on velocity ramp for the arm
-- sorta works but it seems one direction is going faster than other direction
+- sorta works but it seems one direction is going faster than other direction(FIXED)
 - also elbow moves when its not supposed to

+- created singeloton pattern so that the udp connection is like a global variable storing the byte array results there and the other objects can access it